Roosendo/astro-ts-prettier-eslint/README.md

 - **TypeScript**: Adds TypeScript support for type-safe code.
 - **ESLint**: Lints your code for consistency and best practices.
 - **Prettier**: Formats your code to make it look clean and readable.
-- **TailwindCSS**: Provides integration with Prettier for better formatting of TailwindCSS classes.
+- **TailwindCSS**: Integrates a plugin for better organization of TailwindCSS imports and formatting of classes.

 ## Installation